-In particular, we will create models and use software such as state-of the-art spreadsheet tools to analyze and solve different operations management problems typically arising in service industries.
-The methods and tools taught in the course have become invaluable aids to informed decision making in practice in order to improve processes, save resources, and create value.
+This course provides managerial concepts and advanced analytical tools to help make "better" decisions and manage operations more effectively such that they are aligned with the overall strategic objectives.
+In particular, we will create models and use software such as state-of the-art spreadsheet tools to analyze and solve different operations-related management problems typically arising in practice.
+The methods and tools taught in the course have become invaluable aids to informed decision making in order to improve processes, save resources, and create value.

-Applications cover a broad range of service industries, such as transport and communication, retailing, hospitality, professional services, health care, service functions of the manufacturing sector, etc. The course pursues an active-learning approach including lecture-style class sessions, computer-based exercises, and home assignments to be accomplished in teamwork.
+Applications cover a broad range of industries, such as air and railway transport, retailing, public services, health care, manufacturing, etc. The course pursues an active-learning approach including lecture-style class sessions, computer-based exercises, and home assignments to be accomplished in teamwork.